XYOracleNetwork-v1/sdk-core-kotlin/sample/README.md

   }
 })
 ```

 In order for us to successfully display an origin chain hash each time we tap the button, we want to avoid blocking any current threads.
 For this we use the GlobalScope `launch` extension function.
+This is a coroutine, if you are familiar with Kotlin then you have probably worked with coroutines before.
+[If not, here is some reading that you can do](https://kotlinlang.org/docs/reference/coroutines-overview.html).

 In this function we get our hash from the `boundWitness` that we listened for.